 Meanwhile, make 'mascarpone' layer, by adding coconut yoghurt and remaining ½ tablespoon maple syrup and ¼ teaspoon vanilla extract to a small bowl.
 Stir until well combined.

-Remove overnight oats from fridge, and spoon about ¼ of the mixture into each jar, forming a layer.
+Remove overnight oats from fridge, and divide half the mixture between 2 glass jars, forming a layer in each.

 Follow this with a layer of coconut yoghurt mascarpone in each.

-Then repeat these steps once more (so you have two layers of each in both jars).
+Then repeat these steps once more (so you have two layers of both in each glass or mason jar).

-Sift over cocoa powder, and decorate with coffee beans if desired.
+Sift over a dusting of cocoa powder, and decorate with coffee beans if desired.

-See how to make this tiramisu overnight oats recipe step-by-step.
+See how to make this tiramisu overnight oatmeal recipe step-by-step.

 Expert Tips